DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

 Overall, Volkow's study was able to show:

-2. Changes that take place in the brain's reward center are identical for all addictions.
+2. Changes that take place in the brain's reward center are identical for all habits.

 3. The brain's reward center is just one of the affected regions; the frontal cortex is also impacted.

-The impact that addiction has on our frontal cortex:
+The impact that habit has on our frontal cortex:

-The impact of addiction means, we have an impairment in the 'CEO of the brain.'The brains ability to rein in impulsivity, irritability, impatience and all of the things associated with addiction withdrawal.
+The impact of habits means, we have an impairment in the 'CEO of the brain.'The brains ability to rein in impulsivity, irritability, impatience and all of the things associated with habit withdrawal.

 In this condition, we cannot remain vigilant.